Create some easy DIY plate flowers

 I thought that I could make my own scaled down (and inexpensive) versions of the flowers by collecting some thrifted items and putting them together.

-This one has a small diffuser bottle as its centre.
+And my third flower has a small diffuser bottle as its center.

 I glued the pieces together to make each flower with Marine GOOP adhesive, which is clear and used with boat repair.
 It’s very strong and is UV and water resistant.
 I let them cure for about 24 hours.